-Behaviour support programs can be developed for the individual and their parents or care team.
-The focus for individuals with autism is to develop a range of skills including emotional regulation and social competency.
+Behaviour support programs are developed with individuals and, where relevant, an individuals parents or care team.
+The focus for autistic individuals is to develop a range of skills including emotional regulation and social competency to enhance wellbeing.

-For families and care teams, supports focus on developing capacity and skills related to caring for and supporting a person with autism.
+For families and care teams, supports focus on developing capacity and skills related to supporting a person on the autism spectrum to enhance quality of life and wellbeing.
 This may include Positive Behaviour Support (PBS) training and skills development delivered through a series of face-to-face sessions, resource development, or a written behaviour program and a therapy report including recommendations.

 Behaviour Mentoring Program

-A trained mentor will work as a part of the care team to provide practical and emotional support in the home, school or community while an individual goes about their regular their regular daily life.
-The focus of the program is to support an individual with autism to achieve the behavioural objectives and goals outlined in the therapeutic program.
+A trained mentor will work as a part of the support team to provide practical and emotional support in the home, school or community while an individual goes about their regular their regular daily life.
+The focus of the program is to support an autistic individual to achieve the behavioural objectives and goals outlined in the therapeutic program.

 Positive Behaviour Support Program

-The Positive Behaviour Support (PBS) program is suitable for an individual with autism who is displaying behaviours of concern.
+The Positive Behaviour Support (PBS) program is suitable for autistic people who display behaviours of concern, which impacts a persons quality of life.
 The program involves the development of a PBS Plan that can be used across environments, such as home and school.

-Individuals and their families and/or care teams are provided with a personalised PBS Plan, and a therapy report including recommendations through a series of direct and indirect sessions.
+Individuals and their families and/or support teams are provided with a personalised PBS Plan, and a therapy report including recommendations through a series of direct and indirect sessions.